pymmcore-plus/pymmcore-widgets/docs/getting_started.md

 The code above will create a Qt application that looks like this:
 ![MyWidget](./images/my_widget_example.png)

+!!!
+Note
-!!! note that at the moment we don't have any mda viewer but it is on development.
+    at the moment we don't have any mda viewer but it is on development.
 If you want to see the acquired images, you need to create a viewer yourself.
 For example, you can use [napari](https://napari.org/) and have a look at napari-micromanager.